Jehane Noujaim: 2017-present

 In 2019, Noujaim and Amer directed The Great Hack, a documentary film which revolved around the Facebook–Cambridge Analytica data scandal.
 It had its world premiere at the Sundance Film Festival on January 26, 2019.
 It was released on July 24, 2019, by Netflix.
 Initially, Noujaim and Amer meant out to make a documentary revolving around the Sony Pictures hack, however the film evolved and shifted course as they started looking at how people's minds have been hacked and changed.

 Noujaim and Amer directed The Vow a documentary series revolving around NXIVM and its leader Keith Raniere, which premiered in August 2020 on HBO.
 The second and final season premiered in October 2022, with Noujaim primarily directing without Amer.
 Noujaim previously took a NXIVM course after being recruited by Sara Bronfman.

 In 2022, Noujaim served as an executive producer on Flight/Risk directed by Amer and Omar Mullick for Amazon Studios.
 In 2023, Noujaim served as an executive producer on Defiant directed by Amer, focusing on diplomacy and disinformation in the Russian invasion of Ukraine.

-Noujaim is directing and executive producing alongside Vikram Gandhi, The Man Will Burn, a documentary series revolving around Burning Man.
+Noujaim directed and executive produced alongside Vikram Gandhi, The Man Will Burn, a documentary series revolving around Burning Man.
+It had its world premiere at the Tribeca Festival on June 9, 2026. and premiered July 9, 2026, on HBO.